-The Foreclosure Process and Laws in Utah
+Foreclosure Process and Laws in Utah

 Learn how foreclosures in Utah work.

-Mortgage Loans in Utah
+Your Mortgage Rights in Utah

-If you miss a payment, the servicer can usually charge a late fee after the grace period expires.
-Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
-To find out the grace period in your situation and the amount of the late fee, review the promissory note or your monthly billing statement.
+You also get certain contractual rights under the promissory note and deed of trust.
+For example, if you're late making your monthly payment, most promissory notes provide a grace period of ten to fifteen days before you'll incur late charges.
+To find out the grace period in your situation and the amount of the late fee, check the promissory note.

 Many deeds of trust in Utah have a provision that requires the lender to send a breach letter if you fall behind in payments.
 This notice tells you that the loan is in default.
 If you don't cure the default, the lender can accelerate the loan (call it due) and go ahead with the foreclosure.

-Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
-However, in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
-(12 C.F.R. § 1024.41).
+Federal law also generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
+But in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
+(12 C.F.R. § 1024.41 (2025).)

-State Foreclosure Laws in Utah
+Utah Foreclosure Laws

 Again, most foreclosures in Utah are nonjudicial.
+Here's how the Utah nonjudicial foreclosure process works:

 Preforeclosure Notice in Utah